 Allows less ease of meal re-scheduling.

-There is no obvious place to store leftovers and unused supplies from the camp box if you convert that day's box to a garbage container.
+There is no obvious place to store leftovers and unused supplies from the camp box.

 It requires more time for our Food Packer to separate food stuffs into meals and pack them as efficiently as possible, and so, costs more.